akheron/jansson/doc/apiref.rst

    same order in which they were first inserted to the object.
 For example, decoding a JSON text and then encoding with this flag preserves the order of object keys.

+``JSON_ENCODE_ANY``
+   Specifying this flag makes it possible to encode any JSON value on its own.
+Without it, only objects and arrays can be passed as the *root* value to the encoding functions.

+   **Note:** Encoding any value may be useful in some scenarios, but it's generally discouraged as it violates strict compatiblity with :rfc:`4627`.
+If you use this flag, don't expect interoperatibility with other JSON systems.
+Even Jansson itself doesn't have any means to decode JSON texts whose root value is not object or array.

 The following functions perform the actual JSON encoding.
 The result is in UTF-8.